You are here

 A system used to verify that a MIDI connection is working.
 It involves the sending device sending frequent short messages to the receiving device to reassure it that all is well.
 If these active sensing messages stop for any reason, then the receiving device will recognise a fault condition and switch off all notes.
 Not all MIDI devices support active sensing.

 Acronym for Alesis Digital Audio Tape, referring to the company's popular range of digital eight-track tape machines released in the early 1990s.
+Now more commonly used as a shorthand term for the ADAT Lightpipe digital connection format.

 An AES standard that defines a method of evaluating the dynamic range performance of A-D and D-A converters.